philiplinden/bevy_repl/doc/src/config/keybinds.md

 | Delete | Delete at cursor |
 | Ctrl+C | Terminate app |

+> [!WARNING]
-**Note:** Ctrl+C behaves like a normal terminal interrupt because Bevy REPL implements a hook to handle `SIGINT` (Ctrl+C) interrupts in addition to Bevy's `AppExit` event to restore the terminal state (disable "raw mode") on exit.
-This is baked into the REPL plugin and doesn't require any additional setup, so Ctrl+C still works even if the built-in quit command is disabled.
+> Ctrl+C behaves like a normal terminal interrupt because Bevy REPL
+> implements a hook to handle `SIGINT` (Ctrl+C) interrupts in addition to Bevy's
+> `AppExit` event to restore the terminal state (disable "raw mode") on exit.
+This
+> is baked into the REPL plugin and doesn't require any additional setup, so
+> Ctrl+C still works even if the built-in quit command is disabled.

 Keybinds for the input buffer are not yet customizable (_see [Known Issues & Limitations](../dev/known_issues.md)_).